-My college level and graduate courses often involve professional development strategies that support the student’s ability to use their creative practice in the workforce.
+I have often taught college level and graduate courses that involve professional development strategies supporting the student’s ability to use their creative practice in the workforce.
 I support the artist to be self-sufficient and that means helping them find the tools to engage the public, provide context, and to find ways to continue to make work after graduation.

 Artist are trained to critique their own works as well as the work of others.
 I find that visual learners process information in a unique way and when asked to periodically step outside of their projects, they gain immense perspective.
 This type of questioning is helpful in any field, and in my view it is the role of the contemporary artist.
 When working with children, I use this same methodology.